← Documentation

 Colors

 Note: These docs describe the colors system in the Pro edition (1.8.0+).
-The Community edition uses an older setup — scroll down to the “Legacy docs” accordions for details on earlier versions.
+The Community edition uses an older setup — see the legacy docs accordions on the Tips and references page for details on earlier versions.

 The theming variables are based on the shadcn/ui theming docs.